gve-sw/gve_devnet_n_way_divisible_conference_rooms_webex_devices_macros/README.md

 - Added ability to select of de-select secondary codecs in the Room Combine Control custom panel button so that only certain secondary rooms are included when combining rooms.

+4/20/23 Changes:

+- Removed dependency on GPIO custom cable for inter-codec communication with the secondaries
+- Added pin protection for the "Room Combine Control" custom panel

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)